KB-perByte/config_drift_role/README.md

 ### Part 2

-- Identify the interfaces using templates using with `running-config`.
+- Identify the interfaces using templates using `running-config`.
-- Generate a template based configuration for the interfaces using templates.
+- Generate a template-based configuration for the interfaces using templates.
 - Negate the templates per interface using the config generated.

 ### Part 3